Three Portuguese government officials quit, named in police probe

-LISBON Portuguese prosecutors said on Monday that three junior government ministers were among those being investigated as part of a police probe into possible misconduct in public office.
+LISBON (Reuters) - Portuguese prosecutors said on Monday that three junior government ministers were among those being investigated as part of a police probe into possible misconduct in public office.

 The Prosecutor General's office said in a statement that Fernando Rocha Andrade, Joao Vasconcelos and Jorge Costa Oliveira, all of whom resigned from the government on Sunday, had been named "arguidos", or formal suspects, in an investigation of an alleged "improper receipt of benefits".